Sunday, September 25, 2022

 • And yet, a recognition that you can’t just clear away all conventions; that social and political forms are not easy to replace and cannot be made anew from scratch; that it is easier to see what’s wrong with a way of organizing life than what’s right about; that reality is always much more complicated than our idea of it.

-• Strict economy: having fewer things, but better-made and more beautiful; mending, repairing, conserving, repurposing; avoiding waste.
+• Strict economy: buying fewer things, but better-made and more beautiful; mending, repairing, conserving, repurposing; avoiding waste.

 • Rejection of the phobia of dirt and contamination, acceptance of mishap and risk: reusing containers, sharing utensils, talking to strangers, inviting them into your home, shaking homeless people’s hands when you give them money, eating food sold in open air markets by unregulated vendors.